TakeprofitTechnology/ReleaseNotes/TPT Social trading.md

 # TPT Social trading

+## Version 2026.7.29.550 (29 July, 2026)
+### Changes
+* Fixed Weekly and Monthly performance fees being zeroed instead of paid when the fee settlement type or parameter was changed mid-period — the elapsed part of the period (excluding the current day) is now settled at the moment of the change.
+This applies to changes made via leader settings, follower fee disabling, and leader/follower bulk rules.

 ## Version 2026.7.24.613 (27 July, 2026)
 ### Changes
 * Restored the "Daily" performance fee period option where it had previously been disabled — it is again selectable in both the admin account settings and the trader's leader profile, and saves correctly on every path.